 In Conclusion, whether your divorce should be no-fault or grounds based will be determined based upon your facts as well as the most beneficial strategy for your particular case and situation.
 For these decisions, you need the best possible advice.

-If you need to discuss your divorce and what strategy is best in your circumstances, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss your divorce and what strategy is best in your circumstances, call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.